Kuan-Liu-Lab/causens/joss/paper.md

 In the Bayesian framework, the unmeasured confounder can be explicitly modelled.
-An important distinguishing factor to the previous method based on sensitivity functions is that the problem setting must allow $U$ to be feasibly modelled by $X$.
+An important distinguishing factor to the previous method based on sensitivity functions is that the problem setting must allow $U$ to be feasibly modelled by $X$ [@mccandless2017comparison].
 In turn, this method can useful when it is more sensible to model $U$ rather than posit a sensitivity function.

 ```r